 “Get it together” my colleague said to me.
 “Wipe your eyes and pretend nothing happened.
 You know you shouldn’t be upset at work.”
 Although I do not recall the situation, the message from my coworker, over 25 years ago, was memorable and clear.
-Like a good soldier I sucked it up and continued to bury my emotions — for many years to follow.
+Like a good soldier I sucked it up and continued to bury my emotions, and for many years to follow.

 For as long as I can remember I was told, when you go to work leave your emotions at home.
 It was not a particular class that I took, a policy or formal learning.
 It was implied.